niek95/Data_project/PROGRESS.md

 the first week but would work better as a dropdown.
 Will focus this weekend on getting the calendar working as soon as possible, in order to get going on the styling and layout of the page.

+### Weekend
+Finished the calendar.
+Now to add titles, legends and fix small bugs, inconsistencies and streamline code.